Dark Wings, Dark Words: In the North

 Heading north with Hodor, Osha, and Rickon, Bran has another strange dream.
 While Hodor and Rickon are away, Osha suspects someone is following them and leaves to investigate.
 Bran is confronted by Jojen Reed, the boy from his dream and a seer like Bran.
 Accompanied by his sister, Meera, Jojen says they have been searching for Bran.
 While travelling, Bran and Jojen discuss him being a warg and what the three eyed raven is.

-Theon Greyjoy has been taken captive, and despite answering all questions truthfully, continues to be tortured.
+Theon Greyjoy has been taken captive, and despite answering all questions truthfully, he continues to be tortured.
 A young man, who claims to be sent by Yara, promises to aid Theon.

 In the Riverlands

 Robb receives news of the death of his grandfather, Lord Hoster Tully, and that Winterfell has been razed by the Iron Islanders but Bran and Rickon have not been found.
 He and Catelyn depart for Riverrun for her father's funeral; Lord Karstark voices his displeasure with the funeral distraction.
 Catelyn discusses her children with Talisa, and admits that she feels responsible for what is happening to them all.

 Traveling north, Arya, Gendry, and Hot Pie are brought to an inn by a group led by Thoros of Myr, fighting for the Brotherhood without Banners.
 Another Brotherhood party arrive with a captive Sandor "The Hound" Clegane, who recognizes Arya and announces her true identity.

 A farmer warns Brienne and Jaime of the danger in traveling the Kingsroad.
 Jaime warns Brienne that the farmer must be killed, but she refuses.
-While crossing a bridge, Jaime seizes one of Brienne's swords, but she gains the upper hand.
+While crossing a bridge, Jaime seizes one of Brienne's swords and duels with her, but she gains the upper hand.
 They are taken captive by Locke, a bannerman of Lord Roose Bolton, aided by the farmer who had recognized Jaime.

 Production

 Writing

-"Dark Wings, Dark Words" was written by co-writer Vanessa Taylor, who had previously written the episodes "Garden of Bones" and "The Old Gods and the New" for season two.
+"Dark Wings, Dark Words" was written by co-writer Vanessa Taylor, who had previously written the episodes "Garden of Bones" and "The Old Gods and the New" for the show's second season.
 This episode adapts the following chapters from George R. R. Martin's A Storm of Swords: "Bran I", "Sansa I", "Jon II", "Arya I", "Arya II", "Arya V", "Jaime II" and "Jaime III".